Exploring Textured Paints: Funky Finishes for Walls

 Swirl

-Swirl finish uses a roller, brush, or trowel to create soft, flowing curves.
-It provides subtle depth and movement.
-Swirl paint may require a primer for darker colors and several coats to achieve an even pattern.
+A swirl finish uses a roller, brush, or trowel to form soft, flowing curves that add gentle movement.
+Darker colors may need a primer, and several light coats help maintain an even pattern.

 Sand